QNZhang/YOLOv3_SIGNET_RING_DETECTION/README_CERVICAL_CANCER.md

 	`plot_img_plus_bounding_boxes('T2019_999-roi2_33232_15350.jpeg', save_to_disk=True)`

-### Testing
+### TIANCHI Testing

+NOTE: It's recommended to train and test reading the ROIs json files (`settings.USE_ROIS=True`)

 1. Set the model checkpoint, yolov3 config file, test input folder (containing kfb ), test output folder and test tmp data properly in your settings file, at Tianchi Testing section.
+Furthemore, if not using jpegs minipatches make sure to set settings.USE_ROIS to True.

-2. Create test jpeg minipatches (it'll take a while)
+2. If using jpegs minipatches (it means you trained your model using `settings.USE_ROIS=False`), create test jpeg minipatches (it'll take a while)

 	`from utils.classes.cutpatch import TestMiniPatch`